HippoBaro/DDBMSP/README.md

 # DDBMSP

-**DDBMSP is a fast, fault-tolerant, queryable, actor-based, distributed hash table**
+**DDBMSP is a fast, fault-tolerant, queryable, actor-based distributed hash table**

 DDBMSP is a student project implementing a Distributed Hash Table with stream aggregation built-in.
 Unfortunately it is not yet a fully-features, generic database.
 The data types are hard-coded to the project's specifications.